alsspp01/alsspp01.github.io/content/Personal_Statement.md

 > How the world works and its logical structure constructs was both fun and fascinating for me.
 >
 > Accordingly, I grew up as someone who values logic and reason.
->After becoming an adult, the world around me felt much larger, and I encountered phenomena that could not be solved through logic alone.
+> After becoming an adult, the world around me felt much larger, and I encountered phenomena that could not be solved through logic alone.
 > I realized the importance and value of experiential judgment, so in my senior year in university, I decided to gain more experiences.
 > I dove into project-based experiences such as game development, participating in data analysis research, and contributing to my graduation project.
 >
-> The lessons that experience brought me were truly numerous.
-> I gained insights like the value of people, the belief that hard work always pays off, and I also became able to objectively assess my abilities.
-> I realize that I have a talent for enjoying the different aspects of the world as contents, and as a result, I have developed into someone with a well-rounded set of skills, like a hexagon with slightly above-average abilities in each area.
-> But the past me felt like I was someone who wasn't particularly good at anything.
+> Especially, I learned many lessons during the game development process.
+> While I was able to successfully complete other projects, game development was much more difficult, with five failures along the way.
+> When I had to face my fifth failure, I was extremely exhausted.
+> However, what helped me rise again were the encouragements and feedbacks from my team members.
 >
+> Through their feedback, I realized the importance of treating people properly and maintaining a mindset of doing my best.

+> I was also able to objectively assess my own abilities.
+> I have a talent for quickly learning something new while enjoying the various aspects of the world as contents.
+> As a result, my skill set shaped into a hexagon, with each facet being slightly above average.
+>
+> In the past, I felt discouraged by the thought, "I am someone who couldn’t succeed at anything properly".
-> However, after gaining experiences, I became capable of thinking at a higher level.
+> However, after receiving feedback from my team and gaining various experiences, I could begin to think on a higher level.
-> If the hexagonal abilities I have were to rise beyond the plane, I believe I could become a hexagonal pyramid, rising more steadily than anyone else.
+> If my hexagonal skill set were to rise beyond the flat surface, I could become a hexagonal pyramid, climbing upwards more steadily than anyone else.
+>
-> With my ability to perceive logical things and the skills I possess, I realized that there is so much I can do by view the world from a new perspective.
+> I realized that there is so many things I can do, if I view the world from a new perspective with the logical mindset and my combined abilities.
+>
+> This can be an advantage in any field.
+> And particularly in situations where I need to create new algorithms, it would be significant strength that I can consider multiple angles.
+> Recognizing these strengths, I got a courage to step out into the world.
+> And I also developed a desire to see and experience more.
 >
 > This is how I grew into someone who yearns for and enjoys exploring unknown worlds.
 > I want to accumulate more experiences and gain even more insights.
 > I have no doubt that the experiences I will encounter in my future will further elevate my hexagonal pyramid.